tramypham2192/Shopping_App_Nodejs/README.md

 $ nodemon server/server.js
 ```

-Once you run this command, tables are created and seeded with data in seed.js file
+- Once you run this command, tables are created and seeded with data in seed.js file

-In your browser, visit <a href="http://localhost:4000/html/index.html">http://localhost:4000/html/index.html</a>
+- In your browser, visit <a href="http://localhost:4000/html/index.html">http://localhost:4000/html/index.html</a>

+- Click Register in log in screen and register for a new customer account

+- Log in and start using the app

 ## Connect and learn more about My (Mee) Pham on <a href="https://www.linkedin.com/in/my-mee-pham/">LinkedIn</a>.